 These muffins are a great base or started muffin.
 You can adapt them by switching out the favor of bananas to apples, or by adding strawberries, raspberries, or blueberries.
 You can chocolate chips or nuts to the fruit or take the fruit out and just add the nuts.
 These are a very forgiving muffin recipe, that puff up bakery style and they come together at Mach speed.

 3 cups - flour

 2 tsp - baking powder

 1 1/2 cup - brown or white sugar

 Line muffin tin with liners or grease.
 Pre-heat oven to 375°F

 Mash *bananas and add to it the eggs, vanilla, and vegetable oil, mix well.
 To the banana mixture add the brown or white sugar (or mix of both) whisk until combined.
 Set aside

 To the flour add the baker powder and baking soda, whisk to combine.

-*When summer hits, we hemorage over rip bananas.
-When this happens we use a large ziplock freezer bag and drop the unpeeled bananas into it, then pop them into the freezer.
-We usually don't get to using them until the fall./winter season.
+*When summer hits, we have glut e over rip bananas.
+When this happens, we use a large Ziplock freezer bag and drop the unpeeled bananas into it, then pop them into the freezer.
+We usually don't get to using them until the fall/winter season.
 When ready to use, just pull out the amount needed peel the skins back, and either blend them or mash with a fork or pastry blender.